wixtoolset/wix3/src/chm/documents/customactions/osinfo.html.md

 </td>

 <td>
 <p>Set to an [Image File Machine value](https://docs.microsoft.com/en-us/windows/win32/sysinfo/image-file-machine-constants) representing the native architecture of the machine.
-This property is only set on Windows 10, version 1511 (TH2) and higher.</p>
+This property was added in v3.14 and is only set on Windows 10, version 1511 (TH2) and higher.</p>
 </td>
 </tr>
 </table>